Oxsomi/core3/docs/oiSH.md

     SHHeader header;

-    //No header, no encryption/compression/SHA256 (see oiDL.md)
+    //No magic number, no encryption/compression/SHA256 (see oiDL.md).
     //strings[len - semanticCount,  len] contains semantics for inputs/outputs.
     //strings[^ - stageCount,       ^ - semanticCount] contains entrypoint names.
     //strings[^ - includeFileCount, ^ - stageCount] contains (relative) include names.
     //strings[0,                    ^ - includeFileCount] contains uniform values and names.
     DLFile strings;

+    //No magic number, no encryption/compression/SHA256 (see oiDL.md).
+    //Each entry includes a oiSB file (see oiSB.md) that describes the shader buffer.
+    //Each shader buffer has to be referenced by a register.
+    DLFile shaderBuffers;

     BinaryInfoFixedSize binaryInfos[binaryCount];
     EntryInfoFixedSize pipelineStages[stageCount];